purplekiwifruit/Coin-Calculator-Project/README.md

 ﻿# Coin Calculator Project
-This repository contains the CoinCalculator project, which consists of a backend server and a frontend application.
+This repository contains the Coin Calculator project, which consists of a backend server and a frontend application.
+You can access the webpage at the following public IP address: http://54.179.214.171/

 Below is an overview of the folder structure and a brief explanation of each component.

 ### Folder 1: CoinCalculator
 This folder contains the backend server of the CoinCalculator project.
 The backend is developed using Dropwizard and Java.
 It handles the server-side logic, validations, and test cases to ensure the proper functioning of the application.